eeshanacharya1992/eeshanacharya1992/README.md

 Hi, I'm Eeshan Acharya
  </h1>
 <p>
-Currently working as a QA Intern  in GroTechMinds.
+Currently working as a SDET1  in GroTechMinds.
 Possess good knowledge in Manual Testing, Selenium CoreJava and TestNG.

 My Roles and Responsibilities in current organisation are:
 1. Understanding the requirements